Last updated: January 5, 2021

 Then, I remembered Roam, and finally decided to give it a proper try and see how it would hold with such a complex topic… Well, I was in for a treat.

 On the left, my Google document.
 On the right, my Roam graph.
 Both about the same topic.
 Yes, the Roam graph looks like a mind map, but each node is actually an article I can click on to open it, and which features its own links to other articles.
-As you can imagine, the Roam version feels much more akin to the way my mind works.
+As you can imagine, the Roam version feels much more akin to the way the mind works.
 So how can you use Roam yourself to organise your thoughts and increase your metacognition?

 Roam Research is powered by bi-directional links